-• Students set up the trading platform screener to select large capitalization stocks that have shown steady increase in their "cash flow from operations" during the last 5 years.
+• Students set up a screener to select large capitalization stocks that have shown steady increase in their "cash flow from operations" during the last 5 years.
 Students will paper-trade these stocks using the multiple time frame regression channel which has been pre-programmed by them as needed to be used in this exercise.